de-grote/AOC2021/README.md

 day 5: I feel like there is a way to find all the points without simulating the whole board, but if there is one i haven't found it, I also dislike the hardcoded size of 1000x1000 for the grid, but I don't have the time or energy to make better code today.

 day 6: This challange was kind of easy but very fun to do! in part 1 I tried to get a solution in as little lines as possible, in which I think I suceeded, but in part 2 I can't just use the same code as it took lonfer than a minute and I did not feel like waiting, so I just used a whole lot of varible assignment, which is a million times faster but it's a lot of repeating code.

+day 7: My solution here is pretty optimised, eventhough it takes a second or two to run, I can't think of a faster way to do it, if you're wandering what I did in part two, look up triangle numbers.